apostrophecms/apostrophe-pieces-import/README.md

 Similarly, you may trash a doc via this module by setting the `trash` property to `1` (in the trash) or `0` (not in the trash).

+## Importing joins

+`joinByOne` and `joinByArray` columns may be imported.
+For `joinByOne` the column can match the `title` or the `_id` of the doc you're joining to (of course, title is not a useful option if they are not unique).
+For joinByArray it can be a comma-separated list of titles or `_id`s, however note that titles with commas cannot be matched in this way; in practice a list of `_id`s is the best option here.

+The doc being joined to must already exist; if not the join will not be populated.
+If you need to import both, import things being joined to before the things that join with them.

 ## Localization, imports and `apostrophe-workflow`

 When using `apostrophe-workflow` for localization new inserts made with the `apostrophe-pieces-import` module will always be in the current locale.
 The same is true for updates.